Provost’s Graduate Internship Award

 submission instructions

 The graduate student submits or arranges electronic submission of the required documents to the Director of Graduate Studies (DGS) of their degree program.
 The DGS reviews the documents, completes the DGS Transmittal Form, and creates a single PDF file of the documents listed below in the order listed.
-The department or program emails the PDF to the Graduate College’s Box folder employing the following naming convention using the example of Charlie Baudelaire, a PhD student in the history department: PGIA_2021_Hist_BaudelaireC.pdf
+The department or program emails the PDF to the Graduate College’s Box folder employing the following naming convention using the example of Charlie Baudelaire, a PhD student in the history department: PGIA_2025_Hist_BaudelaireC.pdf.
+Please use your course rubric or an obvious abbreviation for your program name.

 - Director of Graduate Studies transmittal form (completed by the DGS)